Biomedical & Bioinformatics Research Internship and Training Experience at the Knight Cancer Institute

 Eligibility

-- We are looking for motivated college undergraduates with a strong interest in a career in biomedical and data sciences and who have completed introductory science courses.
+• We are looking for motivated college undergraduates with a strong interest in a career in biomedical and data sciences who have completed foundational introductory science courses.
+Depending on a student’s research interests, this might include biochemistry or computer science courses.
+Applicants will have completed at least two undergraduate years but will not have graduated by the start date of the program in June 2025.

-- Students must be available and present for the duration of the internship.
+• Students must be available and present for the entire duration of the internship, from June 23 – August 15, 2025.
 No vacations or breaks may be taken.
+A commitment of 40 hours per week is required, including research time and educational programming attendance.

 Oregon Health & Science University values the benefits of having a diverse scientific population.
-We encourage applications from students who come from backgrounds historically underrepresented in the sciences (African-American, Hispanic, Native Americans and Pacific Islanders), as well as first generation and socioeconomically disadvantaged students and those who are studying at small liberal art colleges.
-Prior experience in research is not a prerequisite for applying to the B-BRITE Summer Program.
+We encourage applications from those who come from backgrounds historically underrepresented in the sciences, including students who identify as Black or African American, Latino or Hispanic, Native American and Pacific Islander, first generation to attend college, socioeconomically disadvantaged, and those who are studying at small liberal arts colleges.
+Although prior experience in research is not a prerequisite for applying to the B-BRITE Summer Program, a strong interest in gaining hands-on research experience is essential.

 Application